Just released: How to raise venture capital in 2023

 Compare and Choose

 By remaining engaged and taking notes during your first meetings, you’ll be ready to narrow your shortlist down to the attorney that is right for you.
 Remember you’re not only looking for expertise, but a personal rapport as well.
 Consider the lawyer you can get to know your business and that you can foresee developing a long-term relationship.
-Having a relationship with a lawyer who understands your business is invaluable—whether helping avoid major legal problems or advising you on day-to-day legal issues.
+Having a relationship with a lawyer who understands your business is invaluable—whether helping you avoid risk, prevent major legal problems, or advising you on day-to-day legal issues.

 Present Yourself as a Valued Client